-In preparation for the evening’s Lakeside Symphony Orchestra concert, join Charles McGuire for a pre-concert lecture at 6:30 p.m. in the Fountain Inn Aigler Room.
+In preparation for BlueWater Chamber Orchestra’s concert at 7:30 p.m.
+Thursday, June 22 in Hoover Auditorium, join Charles McGuire for a pre-concert lecture at 6:30 p.m. in the Fountain Inn Aigler Room.

 Charles Edward McGuire, Professor of Musicology at Oberlin College & Conservatory, studies the music of Edward Elgar, Ralph Vaughan Williams, sight-singing techniques, and the intersection of choral singing and moral reform movements.
 His publications include Music and Victorian Philanthropy: The Tonic Sol-fa Movement (Cambridge University Press, 2009), Elgar’s Oratorios: The Creation of an Epic Narrative (Ashgate, 2002) and The Historical Dictionary of English Music (Scarecrow, 2011), which he co-authored with Oberlin colleague Professor Steven Plank.
 He is currently writing a history of British musical festivals.
 His video course, The Great Works of Sacred Music, is available from The Teaching Company.